How to Organize and Keep Family Memorabilia Safe During a Move

 Mark the box “FRAGILE,” and avoid stacking heavy boxes on top of it in the moving trailer or ReloCube.

 How to Pack Fragile Collectibles: Figurines, Pottery, Ceramics, and Glass

-Wrap each piece in bubble wrap or several sheets of packing paper.
+Wrap each piece in bubble roll or several sheets of packing paper.
 If you have smaller items, you may also want to consider using dish protector sleeves.

 As you wrap, take care not to tape to your collectibles, as it could damage the finish or paint.